HabitRPG/habitica-chat-extension/README.md

 # Version history

+### 2.1.3
++ Increased the Refresh Rate as required by staff
++ Better checking if User Id / Api Token is valid
++ Update Firefox to fix minor code issues.

 ### 2.1.2
 + Do not start querying if UserId and API token are not set (ie are each 36 length long)
 + Stop checking for notifications if chat is not active, user ids not set and if chat windows are open